-Biology 5010 is a four semester hour course in basic genetics for science majors.
-There are 3 hours of lecture per week and one 3-hour lab period per week.
-The course will provide the students with a working knowledge of genetics, both theory and problem-solving.
-Topics covered include molecular genetics, bacterial genetics, mitosis and meiosis, Mendelian genetics, statistics, sex-linkage, gene linkage and recombination, the role of genetics in metabolism, development and behavior, population genetics, and genetic engineering.
-(Pre-requisite: BIO 2260 or equivalent, CHM 3610 or equivalent, MATH 2350 or equivalent)
+Lecture/laboratory course in basic genetics for science majors.
+Provision of a working knowledge of genetics, both theory and problem solving.: molecular genetics, bacterial genetics, mitosis and meiosis, Mendelian genetics, statistics, sex-linkage, gene linkage and recombination, the role of genetics in metabolism, development and behavior, population genetics, and genetic engineering.
+Prerequisite: BIO 2260 or equivalent, CHM 3610 or equivalent, MATH 2350 or equivalent.

-BIO 5170 - Invertebrate Zoology - 4 s.h.
+BIO 5170 Invertebrate Zoology 4 s.h.

-Invertebrate Zoology 5170 is a four semester hour course in parasitology.
-There are two, one-hour lecture periods per week and two, three-hour labs per week.
-Human disease-causing parasites will be the focus of this course.
-Students will study form, function, and classification of the major groups of parasites: Protozoa, Helminths, and Arthropods Life cycles, morphology, epidemiology, and control of these parasites will be emphasized.
-Laboratory exercises will concentrate on the identification of parasites as they are observed in clinical specimen.
-(Pre-requisite: BIO 2260 or equivalent)
+Lecture/laboratory course in parasitology, focusing on human disease-causing parasites.
+Students study form, function, and classification of the major groups of parasites: Protozoa, Helminths, and Arthropods, emphasizing life cycles, morphology, epidemiology, and control of these parasites.
+Laboratory exercises concentrate on the identification of parasites as they are observed in clinical specimen.
+Prerequisite: BIO 2260 or equivalent.

-BIO 5270 - Clinical Bacteriology - 4 s.h.
+BIO 5270 Clinical Bacteriology

-Biology 5270 is a four semester hour course designed to introduce the student to the principles and procedures involved in the collection, handling and identification of the major groups of pathogenic bacteria.
-The course consists of two hours of lecture and six hours of laboratory work each week.
-(Pre-requisite: BIO 2260 or equivalent, BIO 3280 or equivalent recommended)
+Lecture/laboratory course introducing the student to the principles and procedures involved in the collection, handling, and identification of the major groups of pathogenic bacteria.
+Prerequisite: BIO 2260 or equivalent; BIO 3280 or equivalent recommended.